kripikroli/dev_bitcoinminer/_posts/2011-08-20-learn-2-bitcoin-5-ghash.md

 featured:
 layout: post
 ---

-Video - 5 GHash/s Custom Configuration
+<h2>Video - 5 GHash/s Custom Configuration</h2>

-Learn 2 Bitcoin has added capacity to their rig, bringing the total inside this custom multi-rig chassis to GHash/s.
+<p>Learn 2 Bitcoin has added capacity to their rig, bringing the total inside this custom multi-rig chassis to GHash/s.<p>
-The graphics cards are mounted in a way that a single box fan helps to remove the heat generated – a novel approach.
+<p>The graphics cards are mounted in a way that a single box fan helps to remove the heat generated – a novel approach.<p>
-Previous Posts